Can I Recover Compensation for Food Poisoning?

 The statute of limitations is a law that indicates how long individuals have to bring legal action following an alleged offense.
 If these individuals do not file their lawsuit within this time, the court can bar them from obtaining the money they need or pursuing further legal action.

-When it comes to product liability claims, such as those involving food poisoning, the deadline to bring a suit will differ depending on each state’s rules.
-However, generally, individuals will have around two to four years to take legal action.
+Regarding product liability claims, such as food poisoning, the deadline to bring a suit will differ depending on each state’s rules.
+However, individuals generally have around two to four years to take legal action.

-Yet, even though you may have years to file a lawsuit, never wait that long, as the longer you delay filing, the higher the chances that witnesses can no longer testify, evidence disappears, and memories of the incident can fade.
+Yet, even though you may have years to file a lawsuit, never wait that long.
+The longer you delay filing, the higher the chances that witnesses can no longer testify, evidence disappears, and memories of the incident can fade.

 Do not run out of time to file your suit and prepare a solid legal case.
 Contact an experienced food poisoning attorney as soon as possible.
-Your lawyers can review the applicable state statutes, determine how much time you have to file your legal suit, and submit your case before time runs out.
+Your lawyer can review the applicable state statutes, determine how much time you have to file your suit and submit your case before time runs out.

 Russell Nicolet, Food Poisoning Lawyer

-• Go over your legal options and answer all the questions you have regarding this suit.
+• Go over your legal options and answer your questions regarding this suit.

 • Investigate your food poisoning incident in detail and determine the extent of your damages and liability.